Elections New Brunswick

 Elections N.B. is a non partisan body.
 The Chief Electoral Officer, appointed by the Lieutenant-Governor in Council, has the mandate to exercise general direction and supervision over the administrative conduct of elections, to enforce on the part of the election officers fairness, impartiality and compliance with the Elections Act and Municipal Elections Act and to issue to election officers such instructions as are necessary to ensure effective execution of the Elections Act.

-This office is responsible for all of the planning, coordination, reporting and monitoring of provincial legislative and municipal elections and plebiscites.
+This office is responsible for all of the planning, coordination, reporting and monitoring of provincial elections and by-elections, local government elections and plebiscites and district education council elections.

 Elections N.B. must be ready at all times for the call of an election or by-election.
 Its head office is located in Fredericton, and as soon as an election is called, a returning office is opened in each electoral district.

-Geography Geography is responsible for the computerized design, development and production of all polling divisions designed according to provincial, municipal, rural community, local service district, school board and health authority boundaries.
+Geography Geography is responsible for the computerized design, development and production of all polling divisions designed according to provincial, local government, rural district and school board boundaries.
 It warehouses thousands of maps on computer.
 All written descriptions are done in the geography section.

-Information Technology Information Technology is responsible to prepare and maintain all computer hardware and software used at Elections NB.
-This includes the imaging of hundreds of computers prior to an election, and the subsequent disposal of the machines generally to the Department of Education for use in the schools.
+Information Systems and Security Information Systems & Cybersecurity is responsible for the development, implementation and maintenance of technology and all other automated systems at Elections NB.
+This includes the imaging of hundreds of computers and Poll Pads prior to an election, and the subsequent disposal of the machines generally to the Department of Education for use in the schools.
+They are also responsible for cybersecurity training and awareness.

 Warehouse Warehouse is responsible to receive, pack, and ship all materials required to run an election, from the equipment used at the Returning Offices to the materials each election official uses in their job.